 - 3. Turn the macerator pump ON. - 4.
-Run the pump until antifreeze begins to discharge from the dump connector attached to the flex hose. - 5.
-Turn the macerator pump OFF. - Drain the flex hose by holding it at a sloped angle to drain excess water and return the hose to the storage location. - As an added safety measure, open and drain the Macerator Bypass Valve.
+Run the pump until antifreeze begins to discharge from to the flex hose. - 5.
+Turn the macerator pump OFF. - 6.
+Drain the flex hose by holding it at a sloped angle to drahose to the storage location. - 7.
+As an added safety measure, open and drain the Macerat